BabylonJS

 };

-We use the useRef hook to access a sphere object and change its position in the useEffect hook.
+hook to access a sphere object and make it orbit around in the useEffect

 Adding interactivity with BabylonJS